 • Clean out and organize your refrigerator, freezer and pantry/cupboards.
 You need to know what you have on hand and be able to find it easily.
 It’s much easier for me to cook healthy food if I can see what’s in my refrigerator and pantry.
 When I can’t, it’s harder and more stressful to get a healthy meal on the table, or a healthy lunch packed, in a hurry.

 So I try to do this about once every two weeks (for the refrigerator) or month (for the pantry).
-Give it a try – when you do it regularly, it only takes 10-15 minutes each time.
+Give it a try – when you do it regularly, it only takes about 10 minutes each time.

 • Make a master meal list.
 This idea comes from my friend Christina, author of Juggling Real Food and Real Life, and it’s a great one.
 Make a list of all of your “tried and true” recipes and refer to it when making your weekly menu, or when your meal plan falls apart and you have to come up with a new plan quickly.

-I haven’t done this yet – it may be one of my mini-projects for this weekend!
+I haven’t done this yet – it maybe it will be one of my projects for this weekend!
 Check out Christina’s article on meal planning and the master meal list.
-(Also check out her article on 10 ways to organize your kitchen in 10 minutes or less.)

 • Make a list of healthy food items you want to have on hand and start stocking up.
 A pantry and refrigerator stocked with healthy, easy-to-cook staples can keep you out of the drive-thru line!
 Eggs, boneless chicken breasts, baby carrots, oranges, and other healthy staples provide lots of options for quick lunches and dinners when your day doesn’t go as planned.
 So make a master list and purchase a few items on the list each time you go to grocery shopping.